ark-network/arkdev.info/docs/user/cli.md

 ---
 sidebar_position: 2
 sidebar_label: CLI
-title: Wallet CLI for Ark Next
+title: Wallet CLI for Ark
 ---

 This is a reference implementation of client for the Ark protocol.
-It allows you to create a wallet, connect to an Ark service provider (ASP), and make payments off-chain.
+It allows you to create an Ark wallet on the Liquid Network (or other Elements-compatible blockchains), connect to an Ark service provider (ASP), and make payments off-chain.

 ## ▶️ Install